-$\hbox{HUD publishes resources on the HUD.gov website at \ CoC\ Program\ Competition\ to\ assist\ you\ in\ completing\ the\ CoC\ Application.\ Resources\ include:}$
+HUD publishes resources on the HUD.gov website at CoC Program Competition to assist you in completing the CoC Application.
+Resources include:

-- Notice of Funding Opportunity (NOFO) Continuum of Care Competition and Noncompetitive Award of Youth Homeless Demonstration Program Renewal and Replacement Grants;

-24 CFR part 578;
+- Notice of Funding Opportunity (NOFO) Continuum of Care Competition and Noncompetitive Award of Youth Homeless Demonstration Program Renewal and Replacement Grants; - 24 CFR part 578;

 - FY 2024 CoC Application Navigational Guide; Section 3 Resources;

 - PHA Crosswalk; and

 - Frequently Asked Questions

-3A-1 New PH-PSH/PH-RRH Project-Leveraging H lousing Resources.
+3A-1.
+New PH-PSH/PH-RRH Project-Leveraging Housing Resources.
 NOFO Section V.B.6.a.
-You must upload the Housing Leveraging Co Screen. mmitment attachment to the 4B.
-Attachn nents hoi our CoC applying for a new PH-PSH or PH-RF using units which are not funded through the Coeriencing homelessness?
-RH project that uses housing subsidies on ESG Programs to help individuals r subsidized No and families 3A-2 New PH-PSH/PH-RRH Project-Leveraging H lealthcare Resources.
+You must upload the Housing Leveraging Commitment attachment to the 4B.
+Attachments Screen.

+Is your CoC applying for a new PH-PSH or PH-RRH project that uses housing subsidies or subsidized housing units which are not funded through the CoC or ESG Programs to help individuals and families No experiencing homelessness?

+3A-2.
+New PH-PSH/PH-RRH Project-Leveraging Healthcare Resources.
 NOFO Section V.B.6.b.
 You must upload the Healthcare Formal Agreements attachment to the 4B.
+Attachments Screen.
+1

-Attachments Screen. nts Screen. ls y ind our CoC applying for a new PH-PSH or PH-Rf ividuals and families experiencing homelessne RH project that uses healthcare resourcess? es to help No 3A-3.
-Le veraging Housing/Healthcare Resources-List o f Projects.
+Is your CoC applying for a new PH-PSH or PH-RRH project that uses healthcare resources to help individuals and families experiencing homelessness?
+No

+3A-3.
+3A-3.
+Leveraging Housing/Healthcare Resources-List of Projects.
 NOFO Sections V.B.6.a. and V.B.6.b.

-If you selected yes to questions 3A-1. or 3A-2., use the list feature icon to enter information about each project application you intend for HUD to evaluate to determine if they meet the criteria. n about each Project Name Project Type Rank Number Leverage Type This list cont ains no items
+If you selected yes to questions 3A-1. or 3A-2., use the list feature icon to enter information about each project application you intend for HUD to evaluate to determine if they meet the criteria.

+Project Name Project Type Rank Number Leverage Type This list contains no items

-FY2024 CoC Application Page 59 10/29/2024 ------------------------ --------- ------------
+FY2024 CoC Application Page 60 10/25/2024 ------------------------ --------- ------------